 Davenport Hotel launches new holiday tradition with inaugural tree-lighting celebration

 Live classical music filled the historic Davenport as hundreds of families wandered between themed rooms.
 Children lined up for photos with Santa and Mrs. Claus, wrote letters for a designated North Pole mailbox and watched Christmas movies in nearby screening rooms.
-Specialty food and drink stations served seasonal treats and beverages, and the Davenport’s famous peanut brittle.
+Specialty food and drink stations served seasonal treats and beverages along with the Davenport’s famous peanut brittle.

-“The Davenport hotels have always been a pillar in the community,” said Melissa Green, the vice president and managing area director of the Davenport Hotel.
-“There were so many people that came through the Davenport for Christmas… I thought, well, wouldn’t it be really cool to start a tradition?”
+“The Davenport hotels have always been a pillar in the community,” said Melissa Green, vice president and managing area director of the Davenport Hotel.
+“There were so many people that came through the Davenport for Christmas. … I thought, well, wouldn’t it be really cool to start a tradition?”

-At 5:40 p.m., the main attraction – a two-story Christmas tree decorated with over 10,000 lights and ornaments – came to life as the Mount Spokane Youth Choir performed holiday classics.
+At 5:40 p.m., the main attraction – a two-story Christmas tree decorated with more than 10,000 lights and ornaments – came to life as the Mount Spokane Youth Choir performed holiday classics.

 The celebration comes just days before Christmas Tree Elegance, one of Spokane’s longest-standing holiday fundraisers, returns.
 The event, which takes place in the Historic Davenport and River Park Square, features professionally decorated themed trees raffled to support the Spokane Symphony and attracts thousands of visitors each holiday season.